When life gives you lemons, make lemonade! At least, that's what they all say, right?

 The four agreements are clear, simple, and practical for anybody to implement.

-This book is my favorite because it helped me to let go of negative self-beliefs, and I have since been able to offer the teachings in this book to my own clients to help them change their internal narrative.
+This book is my favorite because it helped me to let go of negative self-beliefs, and I have since been able to offer the teachings in this book to my own clients to help them change their internal narratives.

 What I like about this book is that it dives deep into the messages that we receive as children and how we end up living out these messages.
 The book would refer to this as the agreements that we have made with ourselves due to our upbringing and experience.
 The book dives into four new agreements that we can make with ourselves to change our mindset and live a happier and more productive life.